chaochaoachao/Pandas-Challenge/README.md

 In this project, I used Python, Jupyter Notebook, and the Pandas library to analyze user data for a video game company.
 I used I analyzed data of in-game purchases by players.
 I aggregated and analyze the data to view trends in the purchasing behavior of the players.
-These were the key insights I found in my analysis( an analysis report is included the folder):
+These were the key insights I found in my analysis( an analysis report with plots is included the folder):

 ### Player Count